Autopsy picture of John McBean

 Are you believing this?

-The remains of Mary Jean Borst (Mt.
-Carmel Doe 45) were found outside the concrete room and the Autopsy Report is included for comparison with Mt.
-Carmel Doe 32 (John McBean, above).
+The remains of Mary Jean Borst (MC Doe 45) were found outside the concrete room and the Autopsy Report is included for comparison with MC Doe 32 (John McBean, above).
 Marc Krouse, MD, who autopsied this body remarks, "… the right upper extremity is absent below the upper humerus."

 The Autopsy Report does not reveal that inquiry was made concerning the shearing off of the right arm.
 The words of Dr. Maples are recalled concerning the Stryker saw used in forensic labs.
 "It leaves few tooth marks and those it does leave tend to be straight, fine and seldom overlapping."
 (Maples, Pg.
 64.)